How Does Heat Damage Your Hair?

 - Leave it on for 15-20 minutes before washing it off with a mild shampoo.

-2. Egg and yoghurt mask
+2. Egg and yogurt mask

-The egg is rich in protein which is considered to be the building blocks of hair, and milk provides a dash of healthy fats and lactic acids, and together they work magic on damaging hair.
+The egg is rich in protein which is considered to be the building block of hair, and milk provides a dash of healthy fats and lactic acids, and together they work magic on damaging hair.
 Here’s how to make it

 - In half a cup of yogurt whisk two eggs.